Tag: Pearl Street

 Vincent Ariel Tydeman

-VINCENT ARIEL TYDEMAN was born in New Jersey on August 24, 1883 to Edmund and Sarah Tydeman, who had come to America from England in 1878 with their nine children.
-Another child, Florence, was born just before the June 1880 census.
-Edmund Tydeman, the oldest son of a Baptist minister, was an optician who had…
+Vincent Ariel Tydeman was born in New Jersey on August 24, 1883, to Edmund and Sarah Tydeman, who emigrated from England to the U.S. in 1878 with their nine children.
+The Tydemans welcomed another child, Florence, just before the 1880 census.
+Edmund Tydeman, the eldest son of a Baptist minister and an optician by profession,…

-• Judge Pancoast Proves to 2 That Honesty is Best Policy
+Judge Pancoast Proves to 2 That Honesty is Best Policy

 Camden Courier-Post – June 3, 1933 If theres anything Police Judge Pancoast doesnt like it’s to have people trying to fool him, he said.
 So yesterday Pancoast sent two alleged speakeasy inmates to jail for 60 days and gave the confessed proprietor only 50 days.
 Emil Hatter, 35, of 829 Carpenter Street, was arrested for…